Skip to main content

 ...

-"skip_complex_types" omits any dict/list/BaseModel type fields from the schema, so dlt will fall back on the default behaviour of creating child tables for these fields.
+"skip_nested_types" omits any dict/list/BaseModel type fields from the schema, so dlt will fall back on the default behavior of creating nested tables for these fields.

 For example, a resource that loads GitHub repository events wants to send issue, pull request, and comment events to separate tables.
 The type of the event is in the "type" field.